sanskrit/raw_etexts_english/blogs/manasataramgini/2003-09-16_american-theory-of-operation-iraqi-flypaper.md

 +++
-title = "American theory of operation Iraqixa0flypaper"
+title = "American theory of operation Iraqi flypaper"

 +++
 Many Americans are very satisfied with the conquest of Iraq, or at least